aznshrllh/isntagram/server/README.md

 # isntagram

-Imitate of instagram using React Native and Expo
+A full-stack Instagram clone built with React Native, Expo, and GraphQL

 API DOCS